paulolemus/hw2/README.md

 # To make:

 type: `make`
-This should make the bankwithlist.cpp into a bankwithlist exec.
+This should make the following exec files:
+bankwithlist
+testdriver
+testdriver2
+testdriver3

 # Test cases